 5. Time-sharing Operating System

-With the Time-sharing OS, users at different locations or terminals can access the same computer at the same time.
+With the Time-sharing OS, users at different locations or terminals can access the same computer simultaneously.
 Here, the CPU uses the switching mechanism that helps it to switch from one job to another so that each job gets equal processing time.
 The time each job gets to process is referred to as quantum.
 When the time interval of one job is over, the processor switches to another job.

 6. Multiprocessing Operating System

-A Multiprocessing operating system consists of multiple processors to execute the programs and all the processors are connected to the main peripheral.
+As its name indicates, a multiprocessing OS consists of multiple processors to execute the programs, and all the processors are connected to the central peripheral.
 With the help of multiple processors or CPUs, a task gets divided among them with the aim of faster execution.
 When the task finishes, the outcomes from all CPUs are compiled to give the final output.

 7. Distributed Operating System